v3il/hgf-helper/README.md

 ## ⚠️ Disclaimer

 This extension was built to make participating in mini-games more convenient for individual users.
-It’s not designed for abuse, large-scale automation, or use with alt accounts.
+It’s not intended for abuse, large-scale automation, or use with alt accounts.

 > The channel owner has stated that scripts are not allowed.
 Use at your own risk!

-> The extension does **not interfere with ad revenue** — the user remains physically present on the stream, and all ads are shown as usual.
+> The extension does **not interfere with ad revenue** — the user remains physically present on the stream, and all ads are displayed as usual.

-The author of the extension takes no responsibility for any bans, timeouts, or issues caused by using this tool.
+The author of the extension takes no responsibility for any bans, timeouts, or consequences resulting from its use.